-NOTE: Applicants not already participating in the DoD Civilian Acquisition Workforce Demonstration Project will be converted to it upon placement on the USAASC TDA if selected.
+NOTE: Applicants not already participating in the DoD Civilian Acquisition Workforce Demonstration will be converted to it upon placement on the USAASC TDA if selected.

 - At the time of application, applicants must have met their current acquisition certification requirement.
 In addition, applicants must be certified at Level III in at least one Acquisition Career Field (ACF).

 The application process is located online in the Army Acquisition Professional Development System (AAPDS).
 To access AAPDS, please login to the Career Acquisition Management Portal (CAMP) and click on Career Acquisition Personnel and Position Management Information System (CAPPMIS).
 Once in CAPPMIS, click the “AAPDS” tab, then select the “Application Module” link.